 Symptoms of Gut Dysbiosis

+Digestive issues can be a real challenge to everyday life.
+Diarrhea, constipation, heartburn, bloating, gas, and abdominal cramps make every moment uncomfortable.
+At the heart of these symptoms is gut dysbiosis.
 A healthy, functioning gut microbiome controls gut health by communicating with the intestinal cells, digesting certain foods, and preventing disease-causing bacteria from sticking to the intestinal walls.
-Gut health has implications for your brain, heart, digestive system, immune system, blood sugar levels, and weight.
+Gut health affects your brain, heart, digestive system, immune system, blood sugar levels, and weight.
+The food you eat and your lifestyle choices can adversely impact the bacteria in your gut.
+Gut dysbiosis symptoms vary because it can affect many different bodily systems.

-Here’s an overview of the symptoms of gut dysbiosis that will present in the digestive system:
+Below are some of the symptoms of gut dysbiosis in the gastrointestinal tract:

 - Acid reflux